aifofana/supermarket-kata2/README.md

 Disavantage of this solution : If discount calculation becomes more complex, lambda expression will not suit anymore.

-# enry point of the project:
+# entry point of the project:
 the main class SpringSuperMarketAPP

 # Possible improvements